Stay Home, Stay Connected

 Need some guidance to use the online platform Zoom with confidence?
 Here’s a quick training from the folks at Zoom.
 If you need help with the captions, Richard Einhorn shows you how to make them visible.

 Watch first-run independent movies at home.
 Local theaters and others across the country are bringing fantastic films to you.
 You don’t need Netflix or Amazon Prime—simply pay a small “rental fee,” usually about $12, to stream it directly to your TV, laptop, or tablet.
 Most of these, including all foreign films, are captioned.

-Go behind the scenes at the Seattle Rep and watch their memorable moments, creative conversations, master classes, interviews, and much more.
+Seattle Rep takes you behind the scenes.
+Watch their memorable moments, creative conversations, master classes, interviews, and much more.